 “Interviews are just a formality and we just need to attend.”

 An interview will not put your application over the edge in most cases.
 But it can add to the overall impact of an application and can be a difference-maker for a waitlisted student.
 We focus on giving explicit instruction and training to parents and students on how to ace the interview.

 “My son/daughter was admitted last year so my 2nd child will get accepted easily.”

 It can be the case that having a child already attending the school will give a family an advantage in admissions.
 However, the first student needs to be in good standing and hopefully the relationship between the school and parents has been a good one.
 If that is the case, then the sibling applying just needs to do well on their admissions file.
 The reason we see the same families come back to Gallagher Prep for all their children is because our program works to ensure students get accepted.

 Our founder, Deirdre Gallagher, grew up in Castleisland, Ireland, in a very Catholic household.
 After embarking on her university studies in Madrid, one day at the Irish embassy, “By fate, I happened to be sitting right next to Bing Crosby.”
 Bing had three children who needed a teacher since they traveled with him for work.
 She had all the qualifications he wanted and questioned if she wanted to come to America and teach his kids.

-She began teaching test prep to their friends and quickly got a reputation for being very good at teaching and preparing 8th graders for high school entrance exams and helping with their essays and getting kids accepted into the best private high schools.
+She began teaching test prep to their friends and quickly earned a reputation for being very good at preparing 8th graders for high school entrance exams, helping them write their admissions essays, and for getting kids accepted into the best private high schools.

 In 1990, she formally launched Gallagher Prep.
 Her business and comprehensive method quickly took off in the Bay Area.